voidstarsec/blog/_posts/2025-3-13-brushing-up-part-2.md

 ## Target 1: SPI Flash

 If you are unfamiliar with SPI flash chips and how they work, check out some of our previous blog entries [here](https://wrongbaud.github.io/posts/BasicFUN-flashing/).
 In order to read out this flash we will use [flashrom](https://flashrom.org/).
-If you are unfamiliar with `flashrom,` it is an open-source tool for reading and writing SPI flash devices.
-We've used this tool in previous posts, and you can learn more about it and see more usage examples [here](https://wrongbaud.github.io/posts/router-teardown/):
+If you are unfamiliar with `flashrom`, it is an open-source tool for reading and writing SPI flash devices.
+We've used this tool in previous posts, and you can learn more about it and see more usage examples [here](https://wrongbaud.github.io/posts/router-teardown/)

 One of the nice things about `flashrom` is that we can use it with several hardware adapters.
 One of the most commonly used is the CH341 adapter, which you can purchase [here](https://www.amazon.com/CH341A-programmer-socket-programer-support/dp/B077GBTWQP).
 However, you can also use an embedded Linux device with the `spidev` kernel module loaded, allowing an SPI peripheral to be accessed through the `/dev/` directory.